U.S. News Rankings

 |School type||private, coed college|

 When applying to Kalamazoo College, it's important to note the application deadline is February 1, and the early action deadline and the early decision deadline are November 20 and November 10, respectively.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at Kalamazoo College is $40.
-It is more selective, with an acceptance rate of 68.8 percent.
+It is more selective, with an acceptance rate of 69 percent and an early acceptance rate of 92.6 percent.